mariibella/lessons-learned/project-collaboration-inside-and-outside-the-office.md

-Collaborating with programmers and designers can be difficult at times, especially when you are creating a new product that you have envisioned in your mind and need to relay it to those actually building it.
+Collaborating with programmers and designers can be difficult at times; especially when you are creating a new product that you have envisioned in your mind and need to relay it to those actually building it.
 One important aspect of this is how and when you communicate with your programmers and designers, since many times they may not be next to you as they are actually building the product.
 In addition, the question